Victorioo/chrome-streamer-extension/README.md

 # Your favorite streamer extension.

 > [!Note]
-> I used the SpreenDMC profile picture, but you can change it on the manifest.json and replacing de png image.
+> I used the SpreenDMC profile picture, but you can change it on the manifest.json and replacing the png image.

 + I was looking for an extension that tells me when my favorite streamer is ON, but I didn't find it then, so i created it myself.